azariadr/js-number-to-words-id/README.md

 The `TERBILANG()` function can be called by passing a number as an argument.

 ### Features
-List the main features supported by your function.

-## Features

 * Converts positive whole numbers to Indonesian text.
 * Supports conversion for the number zero.
 * Handles negative numbers by prepending "Minus".